Father James Gaffney

 Assigned as follows:

-Gaffney was ordained in 1985 after taking an extended leave of absence from seminary to consider his calling to the priesthood.
-According to the grand jury report, Gaffney wrote to the Diocese of Allentown in 1980 to tell officials that he was “convinced beyond all doubt that I need time off and will not return to the Roman seminary or any other seminary this year.”
-In 1982, Diocese of Allentown evaluators recommended dropping Gaffney from priestly training all together, yet he was eventually ordained.
+Fr.
+James Gaffney was ordained a priest in 1985, who served in multiple parishes in the Diocese of Allentown.
+According to media reports, his name was included on the Diocese 2018 list of clergy credibly accused of child sexual abuse.
+He was also named publicly as accused in the 2018 PA Grand Jury report.
+It noted that Gaffney wrote to the Diocese of Allentown in 1980 to tell officials that he was “convinced beyond all doubt that I need time off and will not return to the Roman seminary or any other seminary this year.”
+In 1982, Diocese of Allentown evaluators recommended dropping Gaffney from priestly training all together.
+Despite this fact, he was eventually ordained.

-Also according to the documents reviewed by the grand jury, Gaffney was the subject of numerous complaints of sexual misconduct throughout the 1980s and 1990s.
+According to the documents reviewed by the grand jury, Gaffney was the subject of numerous complaints of sexual misconduct throughout the 1980s and 1990s.
 He was reportedly engaging in sexual contact with several vulnerable adult women that he was counseling.
-It appears from the August 2018 report that these allegations led to Gaffney undergoing inpatient sexual offender treatment at the notorious Servants of the Paraclete treatment facility in Jemez Springs, NM.
+These allegations led to Gaffney undergoing inpatient sexual offender treatment at the notorious Servants of the Paraclete treatment facility in Jemez Springs, NM.
 However, in our experience, it is unusual for a priest accused of sexual misconduct with adult women, whom the Church views as capable of consensual relationships, to be sent for inpatient treatment even once.
 Typically, inpatient treatment at the Servants of the Paraclete is reserved for priests who have been accused of sexual misconduct with minors for whom all other attempts at “correction” have failed.

-In 1999, a woman approached the Diocese of Allentown to report that she was sexually abused by Gaffney as a minor while he was assigned to St. Ursula’s parish in the mid-1980s.
+According to media reports, in 1999, a woman reported to the Diocese of Allentown that she was sexually abused by Gaffney as a minor while he was assigned to St. Ursula’s parish in the mid-1980s.
 She did not provide more details in her report, so no action was taken.
 In 2002, her mother approached the Diocese of Allentown to renew the report, and provided additional information.
 Specifically, she reported that her daughter was a 14-year-old 8th grader working in the rectory at the time of the abuse.
 Under the pretext of measuring her body parts, Gaffney made the girl undress and touched her all over.
 Gaffney denied the allegations when confronted by the Diocese of Allentown, but decided to take a leave of absence from which he never returned.

 In 2002, another victim filed a civil lawsuit against the Diocese of Allentown alleging that she was sexually abused by Gaffney while she attended Reading Central Catholic High School in 1990.
 She was undergoing counseling with Gaffney while her parents went through a divorce, which he used to exploit her into a sexual relationship.
 She reported that Gaffney would often discuss graphic sexual topics, which progressed to fondling and, eventually, sexual intercourse with the girl.